hapijs/hapi/docs/Reference.md

                 - `'attachment'`
                 - `'inline'`
 <p></p>
-    - `directory` - generates a directory endpoint for serving static content from a directory.
+    - <a name="route.config.directory" />`directory` - generates a directory endpoint for serving static content from a directory.
 Routes using the directory handler must include a single path parameter at the end of the path string (e.g. '/path/to/somewhere/{param}' where the parameter name does not matter).
 The path parameter can use any of the parameter options (e.g. '{param}' for one level files only, '{param?}' for one level files or the directory root, '{param*}' for any level, or '{param*3}' for a specific level).
 The directory handler is an object with the following options: